Major revision

 End of Life Care

-H341 Existing UK expertise about palliative care should be a bedrock and springboard for further development and expansion of palliative care.
-All services - hospital, community, clinic and care homes - should promote the knowledge and understanding of the patient process of dying.
-Universal palliative care raining is required for all clinical, care and ancillary staff, appropriate to each staff member's role.
+HE900 Existing UK expertise about palliative care should be a bedrock and springboard for further development and expansion of palliative care.
+All services – hospital, community, clinic and care homes – should promote the knowledge and understanding of the patient process of dying.
+Universal palliative care training is required for all clinical, care and ancillary staff, appropriate to each staff member’s role.

 • The appointment of an independent advocate must be made when either diagnosis of terminal illness is made or the person receiving care expresses the desire to end their life